×

 When we asked people why foreigners move to Norway, they responded:

 "Norway boasts a high quality of life, with a strong social welfare system, excellent healthcare and opportunities for outdoor activities.
 Its natural beauty, rich culture and low crime rate also create a safe and welcoming environment for expats.
 Norway's advanced economy offers stability and a broad range of career opportunities as well as high wages and a generous taxation system.
-The country also has a good education system and a diverse and welcoming multicultural society, making it relatively easy for expats to adapt to their new home," wrote one expat living in Norway.
+The country also has a good education system and a diverse and welcoming multicultural society, making it relatively easy for expats to adapt to their new home," replied one expat when asked about moving to Norway.

 How are healthcare services Norway?